 5.1 IN GENERAL.
-Cash, securities or other property may be transferred to or from an Account as follows:
+Cash, securities or other property may be transferred to or from a Roth IRA as follows:

-(a) Cash, securities or other property held on the Participant's or Beneficiary's behalf by the custodian or trustee of another Traditional IRA or a SIMPLE IRA may be transferred to the Custodian and held in an Account for the benefit of the Participant or Beneficiary but only to the extent that such cash, securities or other property meets the requirements of the Custodian with respect to the administrative feasibility of accepting such transfers.
-The Custodian is not obligated to accept (and may reject or refuse) any transfer.

-- (b) Upon the direction of the Participant, Beneficiary or the duly authorized representative of either, made in writing in a form acceptable to the Custodian, or such other medium as may be acceptable to the Custodian, the Custodian shall transfer cash, securities or other property held in the Participant's Account to the trustee or custodian of an IRA established by or for the benefit of the Participant or the Participant's spouse. - (c) A Participant may, upon written direction to the Custodian accompanied by a copy of the decree or instrument described herein, transfer all or any part of the Participant's Account to a spouse or former spouse under a decree of divorce or separate maintenance or an instrument incident thereto as described in Code Section 71(b)(2)(A).
+- (a) Cash, securities or other property held on the Participant's or Beneficiary's behalf by the Custodian or trustee of another Roth IRA described in Code Section 408A may be transferred to the Custodian and held in a Roth IRA for the benefit of the Participant or Beneficiary but only to the extent that such cash, securities or other property meets the Custodian's requirements with respect to the administrative feasibility of accepting such transfers.
+The Custodian is not obligated to accept (and may reject or refuse) any transfer. - (b) Upon the direction of the Participant, Beneficiary or duly authorized representative of either, made in writing in a form acceptable to the Custodian, or such other medium as may be acceptable to the Custodian, the Custodian shall transfer cash, securities or other property held in the Participant's Roth IRA to the trustee or Custodian of a Roth IRA described in Code Section 408A.

-5.2 EFFECT OF TRANSFER.
-Upon receipt of a proper direction to transfer all or part of the property held in an Account, the Custodian shall act upon such direction within a reasonable period to the extent possible.
-The Custodian shall be entitled to withhold from delivery and to reserve such property as it deems reasonably necessary for the payment of all of its unpaid fees and other expenses and/or for the payment of any other liability or charge against the Account.
+- (c) A Participant may, upon written direction to the Custodian accompanied by a copy of the decree or instrument described herein, transfer all or any part of the Participant's Roth IRA to a spouse or former spouse under a decree of divorce or separate maintenance or an instrument incident thereto as described in Code Section 71(b)(2)(A). - 5.2 EFFECT OF TRANSFER.
+Upon receipt of a proper direction to transfer all or part of the property held in a Roth IRA, the Custodian shall act upon such direction within a reasonable period to the extent reasonably possible.
+The Custodian shall be entitled to withhold and reserve such cash or property from such transfer as the Custodian deems reasonably necessary for the payment of all of its unpaid fees and other expenses and/or for the payment of any other liability or charge against the Roth IRA.
 The Custodian shall have no obligation to ascertain whether any transfer made under this Article is permissible under the Code or any other applicable law and may reasonably rely upon any representation by the Participant or Beneficiary that the transfer does not violate the terms of the Code or any other applicable law.
-The Custodian shall not be liable for transferred Account assets removed from the Account at the direction of the Participant, Beneficiary, the duly authorized representative of either or a court or government agency of competent jurisdiction.
+The Custodian shall not be liable for transferred Roth IRA assets removed from the Roth IRA at the direction of the Participant, Beneficiary, the duly authorized representative of either or a court or government agency of competent jurisdiction.